-Forest management and wildfire mitigation are critical components of national hydrology.
-As climate change worsens wildfires nationwide, new resources are needed to protect communities.
-For communities located in high fire risk zones, collective planning and mitigation practices can help build resilience to the impacts of wildfire.
-For example, conducting controlled burns, clearing out vegetation, and creating "breaks" in fire fuel can help prevent the spread of wildfires through residential developments [36].
+In addition to increasing forest treatment by millions of acres, reducing fire risk and promoting watershed management, IIJA provided \$1 billion for a new program to help communities develop, update, and execute Community Wildfire Protection Plans [37].
+For communities located in high-fire risk zones, collective planning, and mitigation practices can help build resilience to the impacts of wildfire.
+Activities like conducting controlled burns, clearing out vegetation, and creating "breaks" in fire fuel can help prevent the spread of wildfires through residential developments [38].
 Education programs can teach residents about household level mitigation activities, like home hardening and defensible space, that further increase collective resiliency.
 Finally, creating emergency response and evacuation plans help residents prepare for active wildfires, should they occur.
-To organize and implement these kinds of activities, many communities in fire risk zones create Community Wildfire Protection Plans (CWPP), However, not all places, especially in low-income areas or regions recently impacted by natural disasters, have the resources to create and implement CWPPs.
+To organize and implement these kinds of activities, many communities in fire risk zones create Community Wildfire Protection Plans (CWPP).

-To fill this need, IIJA provided \$1 billion for a new program to help communities develop, update, and execute CWPPs [37].
 Designed to specifically assist at-risk communities and Tribes, the Community Wildfire Defense Grant Program (CWDG) provides funding to low-income areas with high wildfire hazard potential, as well as regions recently affected by severe wildfire risk-increasing disasters (like drought and flooding).
-These funds will be distributed over five years and will support efforts to meet the National Cohesive Wildland Fire Management Strategy in the wildland-urban interface [38].
+These funds are being distributed over five years and are supporting efforts to meet the National Cohesive Wildland Fire Management Strategy in the wildland-urban interface [39].